New in Men's Fashion this June 2022: Rimowa, Balenciaga and More

 Balenciaga

 These Balenciaga shorts in cotton jersey and a wide-leg silhouette will at long last make your trainer understand who really runs the show here.
 Unless she’s Lindsay Jang.
-If that’s the case, better work on those glutes!
+If that’s the case, better work on those glutes in the name of men’s fashion.

 Dries Van Noten